lilgallon/DynamicLedStrips/README.md

 # BLE-Controller
-Change the brightness of LEDs using Bluetooth LE according to the music played on your computer
+Change the brightness of LEDs using Bluetooth LE according to the music played on your computer.

+**Works with Windows 10 > build 10240**

 ## Goals: